 Plan your next Cross-Country Skiing experience in St. Lawrence County with a range of trails to choose from.
 Check out some of our favorite trails below and get all of the details you need for trails across the county on the interactive trails website.

 Indian Creek Nature Center (Upper and Lower Lakes Wildlife Management Area): The Indian Creek Nature Center is located in the Town of Canton on Country Route 14, towards Rensselaer Falls.
 The Nature Center has around 5 miles of trails and host a number of winter events.

 SUNY Canton College: 15 km of trails, accessed from Parking Lot 6 across from French Hall, bear left at the Y, free.

-ST. Lawrence Golf /Country Club: off Rt.
+St. Lawrence Golf / Country Club: Off Rt.
 11, Canton, access behind Best Western, from Pike/Russell Roads, 25 miles of groomed trails, free.
-For more information, please visit their webpage.

 Kip Trail: 1.25 miles, located off Park Street at St. Lawrence University.
 Ungroomed trail for cross-country skiing and snowshoeing.